bioperl/bioperl.github.io/FAQ.md

 ### What is bioperl-ext?

 [bioperl-ext](https://github.com/bioperl/bioperl-ext) is a package of code for C-extensions (hence the 'ext') to BioPerl.
 These include interfacing to the [staden](http://staden.sourceforge.net/) IO library (the `io_lib` library) for reading in [chromatogram](https://en.wikipedia.org/wiki/chromatogram) files and which is a [Smith-Waterman](https://en.wikipedia.org/wiki/Smith_waterman) implementation.

-It is likely that functionality within bioperl-ext will eventually be replaced by the [BioLib](http://biolib.open-bio.org/wiki/Main_Page) initiative.

 ### bioperl-ext won't compile the staden IO lib part - what do I do?